Hampshire Arable Systems is made up of a team of 6 agronomists. All members are fully BASIS and FACTS qualified. Find out more about our team below.

 As well as providing an agronomy service, I have been involved in delivering advice through the Catchment Sensitive Farming Initiative, which involved Soil and Nutrient Management Plans, and Slurry Infrastructure guidance.
 Each year I also provide NRoSO training to over 150 spray operators.

 Sarah joined HAS in September 2012 as a graduate from Harper Adams with a BSc (Hons) in Agriculture and Crop Management.
+She has grown up on her family's arable farm and has been involved in Agriculture all her life.
 She provides agronomy advice to around 35 farms covering Hampshire, Surrey, West Sussex and the Isle of Wight.

 Emma joined Hampshire Arable Systems as an agronomist in 1993 after embarking on her agronomy career with Bucks, Berks and Oxon Farmers.